-It would be an euphemism to say that bitcoin has not yet convinced the masses, from the point of view of investors and users.
-Indeed, its high volatility, as well as the many uncertainties concerning the future regulatory framework, has led the majority of people to stay away from cryptocurrencies in general.
+It would be a euphemism to say that bitcoin has not yet convinced the masses, from investors and users.
+Indeed, its high volatility, as the many uncertainties concerning the future regulatory framework, has led the majority of people to stay away from cryptocurrencies in general.

-Proof of Work
+Bitcoin Proof of Work

 The relationship between bitcoin’s energy consumption and the generation of passive income may seem obscure.
-However, these two phenomena have a common denominator which is the mode of governance or, more specifically, the rules that allow the network to reach consensus at the transaction level.
+However, these two phenomena have a common denominator, which is the mode of governance or, more specifically, the rules that allow the network to reach consensus at the transaction level.
 Indeed, the use of a decentralized architecture poses the problem of trust between users.

 In the case of Bitcoin, the chosen solution is the Proof-of-Work consensus.
-As you probably already know, this protocol consists in asking the user who wants to register new information – called minor – to solve a mathematical problem as quickly as possible.
+As you probably already know, this protocol consists of asking the user who wants to register new information – called minor – to solve a mathematical problem as quickly as possible.

 Unfortunately, it has been a long time since this activity is more profitable for ordinary users, as the network has become competitive.